Early English Mitre Planes, Part I: Christopher Gabriel, John Sym, Early Plane Irons & c.

 2. Signature of “William Barnett” a joiner who apprenticed in 1757 or 1777.

-3. Rosewood infill, pinned to the sides.
+3. Rosewood infill, screwed to the sides.

 4. Rear dovetails incorporated into part of heel after assembly.